← Home

 When should I talk to a vet?

-Your vet can tell whether slow night-time progress is normal development or something worth checking — that always overrides any general rule of thumb.
+Your vet can tell whether slow night-time progress—or a step back after progress—is normal development or something worth checking, and their advice always overrides any general rule of thumb.

 Rough overnight expectation by age (orientation only)